Early Admission Pre-Nursing Communication Timeline

 Summer and Autumn course registration instructions

-Students will be reviewed in mid-May to confirm they have met the post-admissions requirements.
+Students will be reviewed in mid-May to confirm they have met the progression requirements.
 Students will not be able to enroll in BSN coursework until they are notified they have met these requirements and their major has been updated.

 In the meantime, students may: